Wyonegonic Covid-19 Practices For Summer 2021

 - Modified Trip program (We will offer day and overnight hiking and canoeing trip opportunities out of camp at each appropriate phased cohort level depending on the health of the camp.)

-- Capacity limits on indoor spaces as determined by the State
+- Capacity limits on indoor spaces

 - Special events and all camp gatherings will be initially restricted and then utilize outdoor space, distancing and facial coverings.

 - Dining Hall – adjusted sanitation practices

 - Staff served meals – single server rather than self serving

 - Outside eating spaces used as much as possible

 - Unit Staff assistance with meal procedures, serving, clearing and cleaning